mullvad/mullvadvpn-app/README.md

     brew install node yarn
     ```

+1. Install build dependencies if you are on Linux
+    ```bash
+    sudo apt install icnsutils graphicsmagick
+    ```

 ## Building and running the backend (mullvad-daemon)

 1. Build the backend without optimizations (debug mode) with: